April 30 – May 2, 2023 at Graduate Annapolis Hotel, 126 West St, Annapolis, MD 21401

 How to best prepare the workforce to be more cyber resilient?

-Panel: Attacking the Biden Administration’s Executive Order and Next Steps
+Panel: Working with the Executive Order: Next Steps

-Within the last year, various new security mandates have been focused around Zero Trust due to the Executive Orders from the Biden Administration.
+Within the last year, various new security mandates have been focused around Zero Trust due to the Executive Orders.
 This is no small task as these government-wide cybersecurity requirements directly impact the outlooks and roadmaps for individual agency security initiatives.
 In fact, one of the main requirements for this Executive Order is the implementation of SOAR, a security orchestration, automation and response technology tool to help coordinate, execute and automate tasks between various people and tools all within a single platform.

 Furthermore, as agencies seek out the best ways to meet cybersecurity requirements and maximize incident response, they should ensure they choose an automation platform that supports use cases beyond traditional SOAR.